You are free to choose, but you are not free of the consequences of those choices.

-Let me explain how your choices have consequences for the present and future you.
+Let me explain how your choices have consequences for the present and future of you.

 How your choices have consequences